Château Pontet Canet - Pauillac

 Deep garnet in color, the 2011 Pontet-Canet comes bounding out of the glass with exuberant notes of redcurrant jelly, warm cassis and blackberry pie plus touches of dried mint, mocha, smoked meats and yeast extract with a waft of pencil lead.
 Medium to full-bodied, the palate has bags of energy with lively red and black fruits and compelling mineral accents, finishing long with a provocative lift.

-The 2010 Pontet-Canet offers a very deep garnet color.
-Whoa—the nose explodes with a vast array of black fruit preserves and savory nuances: plum preserves, blackcurrant cordial, black cherry coulis and licorice with wafts of dried lavender, melted chocolate, charcuterie, black olives, truffles and camphor plus a hint of sandalwood.
+The 2010 Pontet-Canet offers a very deep garnet colour.
+Whoa—the nose explodes with a vast array of black fruit preserves and savoury nuances: plum preserves, blackcurrant cordial, black cherry coulis and liquorice with wafts of dried lavender, melted chocolate, charcuterie, black olives, truffles, and camphor plus a hint of sandalwood.
 The full-bodied palate is completely filled with black fruits, exotic spices and earthy nuances with a firm foundation of ripe, grainy tannins and bold freshness, finishing with epic length and depth.
+So much more expressive and seductive than a lot of 2010s at this stage, and yet it is still incredibly youthful!

 Deep garnet in color, the 2009 Pontet-Canet slips sensuously from the glass with opulent scents of crème de cassis, baked plums and Black Forest cake plus suggestions of Chinese five spice, potpourri, oolong tea and menthol.
 Full-bodied, rich, spicy and oh-so-decadent in the mouth, it has a fantastically velvety frame and seamless freshness, finishing very long.